 Tracking overall conversion rates is valuable, but it isn't suited to the publishing industry.
-Instead, it's highly more effective to combine engagement and conversion to create a 5-step conversion journey, tracking the smaller conversions in-between each step.
-In this way, you work on making small improvements at each step of the funnel that will accumulate into a significantly higher overall user-to-subscriber conversion rate.
+Instead, it's highly more effective to split this metric into 5 steps, considering the entire user journey to subscription, tracking the smaller conversions in between each step.
+In this way, you work on making gradual improvements at each step of the funnel that will accumulate into a significantly higher overall user-to-subscriber conversion rate.

 The conversion funnel

 In general, when looking to increase conversion rates, we tend to focus on the conversion funnel, starting at the paywall and going through the steps to payment.
 And this does make sense, just not for publishers.

 In fact, this optimization method derives from the e-commerce industry where buying processes differ greatly from a reader making the decision to subscribe.
 Specifically, e-commerce businesses see a lot of impulsive purchases, whilst a digital publisher’s conversion rates rely greatly on engagement prior to the paywall and conversion funnel.
 For this reason, it’s actually very difficult to optimize conversion rates by considering just the conversion funnel alone.

-We can therefore consider an alternative and more effective way to analyze and optimize overall conversion rates for digital publishers by combining both the engagement and conversion funnels.
+We can therefore consider an alternative and more effective way to analyze and optimize overall conversion rates for digital publishers by splitting the funnel into smaller steps based on a user's journey towards subscribing.

-So, instead, we need to combine engagement and conversion, looking at a total of 5 steps that make up a user’s journey to subscription, where conversion rates can be analyzed from one step to another.
+We propse a new framework, splitting the single conversion metric to look at a total of 5 steps that make up a user’s journey to subscription, where conversion rates can be analyzed from one step to another.